FairwindsOps/polaris/docs-md/contributing.md

 - Reference any related issues
 - Add tests that show the issues have been solved
 - Pass existing tests and linting
-- Contain a clear indication of if they're ready for review or a work in progress
+- Contain a clear indication of if they're ready for review, or a work in progress
 - Be up to date and/or rebased on the master branch

 ## Creating a new release